A globally conservative finite element MHD code and its application to the study of compact torus formation, levitation and magnetic compression: Acknowledgments

 \section{Acknowledgments}

+Many thanks to so many people at Genera Fusion Inc, (LIST)XXX for experimental results and general support and simulation validation tests.
 Funding was provided in part by General Fusion Inc., Mitacs, University of Saskatchewan, and NSERC.
-We would like to thank to Stephen Howard and Meritt Reynolds for useful discussions.
-We acknowledge the University of Saskatchewan ICT Research Computing Facility for computing time.
+We would like to thank to Aaron Froese, Pat Carle, Blake Rablah, James Wilkie, Alex Mossmann, Mike Donaldson, Wade Zawalski, Kelly Epp, Michel Laberge, Stephen Howard, and Meritt Reynolds for useful discussions.
+We acknowledge the University of Saskatchewan ICT Research Computing Facility for computing support.